metal-stack/docs/docs/src/index.md

 ### Fast Provisioning

-Machine provisioning of bare metal machines should not feel much different from virtual machines. metal-stack is capable of provisioning servers in less than a minute.
+Machine provisioning of bare metal machines should not feel much different from virtual machines.
+And to be honest: Slow environments are no fun to work with. metal-stack is capable of provisioning servers in less than a minute.

 ### No-Ops

 Part of the metal-stack runs on dedicated switches in your data center.
 This way, it is possible to automate server inventorization, network configuration and machine lifecycles.

+### API driven

+Every service of the metal-stack has an API and can be consumed by technical systems or humans either way.
+This approach delivers the highest possible degree of automation, maintainability and performance.

 ### Ready for Kubernetes